585 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment NeoChord DS1000 System for mitral valve regurgitation?
+What prior data suggests that the NeoChord DS1000 System is safe for mitral valve repair?

-How is the NeoChord DS1000 treatment different from other treatments for mitral valve regurgitation?
+What evidence suggests that the NeoChord DS1000 System is effective for mitral valve regurgitation?

 This trial is for adults with moderate to severe degenerative mitral valve regurgitation who are suitable for standard surgical repair.
 Candidates should have specific conditions of the heart's mitral valve, like anterior leaflet prolapse, and must not have had prior mitral surgery or other cardiac procedures within the last 3 months.